kynesim/weld/docs/README.txt

 different, although what happens if that is the only difference between them is not defined.

+TO BE CLARIFIED/CHECKED:

+  *Do not cross the streams.* Specifically, no two different seams should have the same destination, lest weld get terribly confused.
+This *may* also mean that destinations that "nest" - e.g., ``src/fred`` and ``src/fred/jim`` - are regarded as "the same" for this purpose.

 Going behind weld's back
 ========================

 As with muddle, weld attempts to support you going behind its back.
+This mainluy means assuming that you're going to use git to do stuff regardless.

 Using weld